Edward III and Philippa of Hainault

 A state sword, seven feet long, was traditionally associated with this king and was kept near his tomb for many centuries.
 Also a shield covered with canvas and black leather, now much mutilated.

-During the Great War the effigy was stored in the crypt of the Chapter House.
-Both effigy and tester were evacuated to a country house during the Second World War.
+During the 1914-1918 war the effigy was stored in the crypt of the Chapter House.
+Both effigy and tester were evacuated to a country house for safety during the Second World War.

 Tomb dimensions in metres: length 2.90. width 1.35. height 1.70.